Gichia/coding-challenge/README.md

 # Test Sum
-This repository includes a function that takes in a list as a parameter and returns the sum of the elemnts in the list.
+This repository includes a function that takes in a list as a parameter and returns the sum of the elements in the list.
 Example primes_sum([1, 4, 56]) should return 61 as the answer.

 # Getting started